Ziyi-star/Bachelorarbeit/README.md

-# Bachelorarbeit - Road Surface Classification using Accelerometer Data
+# Bachelorarbeit - Cyclist Curb Detection under Varying Road Roughness in the Real World Using Contrastive Learning

-A machine learning project for classifying road surfaces and detecting curbs using accelerometer data collected from bicycle handlebar sensors during cycling.
+A machine learning project for classifying road surfaces and detecting curbs using accelerometer(x,y,z) data collected from bicycle handlebar sensors during cycling.

 ## 📋 Overview